Let me just start off this article by saying that hiking pants are the sh*t.

 What We Love: Convertible | Lightweight | Breathable | Many pockets | 15 colors

-One of the best hiking pants option available today is the Columbia Silver Ridge Convertible pants that are a suitable option for year-round wear.
+One of the best hiking pants options available today is the Columbia Silver Ridge Convertible pants which are a suitable option for year-round wear.

 Now, for the fun stuff!

 These pants have more than enough pockets, with two in front, two in back, and two on the side, allowing you to fit your daily hiking necessities on your person instead of having to reach them in your pack.
 The waist also has an elastic, allowing you to adjust it until you get the perfect fit.